vtexdocs/dev-portal-content/docs/localization/my-store-catalog-does-not-show-the-price-range-filter.md

 ---
-title: My store catalog does not display the price range filter
+title: "My store catalog does not display the price range filter"
-slug: my-store-catalog-does-not-display-the-price-range-filter
+slug: "my-store-catalog-does-not-display-the-price-range-filter"
 hidden: false
-createdAt: 2024-08-19T00:00:00.000Z
+createdAt: "2024-08-19T00:00:00.000Z"
 updatedAt: ""
 ---

 # My store catalog does not display the price range filter
 **Keywords:** price range |  filters |  catalog

 The price range feature allows you to [create a filter](https://help.vtex.com/en/tutorial/setting-up-the-price-range-filter--tutorials_240) that displays price ranges to customers in your store.